CENTRALINOproject/CENTRALINO_BETA/README.md

 ------------------------------------------------------

 # Implementation

 ## Tools used (Software).

- -  Fritzing: is a free software for electronic design, focused on the transition from simple prototypes to the printed circuit board to be sent to production.
+ - **Fritzing**: is a free software for electronic design, focused on the transition from simple prototypes to the printed circuit board to be sent to production.
 Useful for designing the prototype of the circuit even before it is built.
- - Arduino IDE: is the integrated development environment (Integrated Development Environment) of Arduino, it is a multiplatform application in Java used to compile the code with which the microcontroller that manages the sensors and other components is programmed.
+ - **Arduino IDE**: is the integrated development environment (Integrated Development Environment) of Arduino, it is a multiplatform application in Java used to compile the code with which the microcontroller that manages the sensors and other components is programmed.
- - Python interpreter: It is a high-level, object-oriented, suitable programming language, among other uses, for developing distributed applications, scripting, numerical computation and system testing.
-Useful for writing and running programs for Windows, Android and a selected distribution of Linux.
- - MIT App Inventor (Framework): is a web application created by Google but now owned by the Massachusetts Institute of Technology.
+ - **MIT App Inventor (Framework)**: is a web application created by Google but now owned by the Massachusetts Institute of Technology.
 A development environment useful for creating applications for personal use.
- - BlueStacks: is an application created by the American company BlueStacks Systems Inc. in 2011.
+ - **BlueStacks**: is an application created by the American company BlueStacks Systems Inc. in 2011.
 BlueStacks App Player is an android app emulator for MacOS and Windows operating systems.
 The main features are the fully customizable environment, support for multiple operating system configurations and integration with Google Play.

  ## System architecture